zammad/zammad-user-documentation/basics/zammad-glossary.rst

 .. note::

-   Due to translation alphabetical sorting may be off in non english versions of this page.
+   Due to translation alphabetical sorting may be off in non English versions of this page.

 Quickly jump to...